opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 If a letter is sent to the Court by a law firm in any other way, it is liable to be rejected.
 If a letter is sent to the Court by a law firm without the information specified in sub-paragraph (2), it is also liable to be rejected.

-(6) Sub-paragraph (5) does not apply to litigants in person.
+(6) Sub-paragraph (5) does not apply to litigants who are not legally represented.

 (7) Registrar’s Directions and Notices from the Registry will be sent to law firms who are registered users of the Electronic Filing Service through the Electronic Filing Service.
 Registered users are to ensure that the inbox of their Electronic Filing Service account(s) are checked and cleared regularly.

 ## 28. Authorisation for collection of mail and Court documents

 (1) Without prejudice to sub-paragraphs (3) and (4), all law firms are required to notify the Legal Registry of the Supreme Court of the particulars of person(s) authorised to collect Court documents or mail from the Supreme Court on their behalf by submitting a request to authorise user through the Electronic Filing Service.

 (2) Where such authorised persons are no longer so authorised, law firms are required to revoke or delete the authorisation immediately by submitting a request through the Electronic Filing Service.
 Until receipt of such notification of revocation or deletion, Court documents and mail shall continue to be released to such authorised persons upon production of evidence of identification.

-(3) Any solicitor may collect Court documents and mail on behalf of his firm and any litigant in person may collect documents and mail intended for him in any matter in which he is a party.
+(3) Any solicitor may collect Court documents and mail on behalf of his firm and any litigant who is not legally represented may collect documents and mail intended for him in any matter in which he is a party.

 (4) A law firm may authorise a courier service-provider to collect Court documents or mail from the Supreme Court on their behalf.
 At the time of collection, the courier service-provider should produce a letter of authorisation which is printed on the law firm’s letterhead and addressed to the courier service-provider.
 The said letter of authorisation should clearly state the case number, the name of the courier service-provider appointed to collect and the Court documents or mail to be collected.
 An employee or representative of the courier service-provider collecting the Court documents or mail may be requested to provide evidence that will allow the Supreme Court to verify that he is an employee or representative from the courier service-provider and will have to acknowledge receipt of the Court documents or mail collected.